 Stata Exec.
 The available commands will be shown in the drop-down menu.

-The following are the default keyboard shortcuts (Mac / Windows and Linux).
-These can be personalized in your
+The following are the default keyboard shortcuts (on macOS, use cmd instead of ctrl).
+Keyboard shortcuts can be personalized in your

 program drop on the line before